chauvinSimon/reality_show/README.md

 All together, they need to decide the next word.
 And they have exactly one month to do so.

-The month start with the same protocol as in the previous months:
+The month starts with the same protocol as in the previous months:
-**Each participant receives 4,000 numbers**.
+**Each participant receives 4,000 decimal numbers**.
 Let's call it their "description".

 These numbers are important:
-The participants should take care of them, every day, until the end of the month.
+The participants should adjust them, every day, until the end of the month.
+More on that later.

 ---